Saver Day Pass SBB - starting at 29 CHF

 Once you’re ready to move on, either head back to Zurich or hop on the train to Geneva.
 Whichever city it is you’re leaving Switzerland from.

-Leave for Interlaken on the Golden Pass train after lunchtime.
-The Golden Pass Line is a popular scenic train route from Lucerne to Montreux and is served by several train companies.
-It connects the centre of Switzerland with the shores of Lake Geneva.
-This panoramic journey leads past eight lakes, rides through six different cantons (the Swiss version of states), crosses three mountain passes and connects two language regions.
+The Golden Pass line is a popular scenic route from Lucerne to Montreux and is operated by several train companies.
+It connects the heart of Switzerland with the shores of Lake Geneva.

-Skydiving, paragliding, canyoning and jet boating are all popular activities that will get your adrenaline flowing.
+Skydiving, paragliding, canyoning, and jet boating are popular activities that will get your adrenaline pumping.

-The Jungfrau region around Interlaken is also an excellent playground for hikers.
-The amount of trails is nearly endless and whatever your fitness level and ambitions, you’ll find something to your taste.
+The Jungfrau region around Interlaken is also an excellent spot for hikers.
+The number of hiking trails is virtually endless.
+No matter what your fitness level or ambitions are, you’ll find something to suit your taste here.

-Other places of interest in and around Interlaken are: the open-air museum Ballenberg, the chocolate workshops at Funky Chocolate Club, the two mountain lakes Blausee or Oeschinensee or the Aare Gorge.
+Other attractions in and around Interlaken include: the Ballenberg Open-Air Museum, the chocolate workshop at the Funky Chocolate Club, the two mountain lakes Blausee or Oeschinensee, or the Aare Gorge.
+And let’s not forget the charming towns and villages like Brienz, Spiez, Thun, Lauterbrunnen, or Grindelwald.

 I’m assuming you didn’t get to do everything you set your mind to yesterday.
 This is why you have another day to knock yourself out in and around Interlaken today.